emma2409/airbnb-clone-project/README.md

 Property Listings: To avoid malicious users deleting/editing listings they don’t own.
 Bookings: To prevent users from tampering with or canceling others' bookings.
 Reviews:	To ensure the integrity of user-generated content and prevent spam or defamation.

+# CI/CD Pipeline
+CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
+A CI/CD pipeline automates the process of building, testing, and deploying code every time changes are made.
+It helps teams detect bugs early, maintain code quality, and deliver updates faster and more reliably.

+Why CI/CD is Important for the Airbnb Clone Project Ensures Stability: Automatically runs tests and catches errors before deployment.
+Speeds Up Development: Developers can push features quickly without manually deploying code.
+Reduces Human Error: Automation eliminates manual steps and mistakes in the deployment process.
+Improves Collaboration: Teams can merge changes confidently

+🛠️ Tools That Could Be Used
+GitHub Actions: Automates workflows like testing and deployment on every commit or pull request.
+Docker: Packages the app into containers for consistent deployment across environments.
+Docker Compose: Helps manage multi-service environments (e.g., backend + database).
+Heroku / Vercel / AWS / DigitalOcean: Used to deploy the backend automatically from the pipeline.
+Postman/Newman: Runs automated API tests during the CI phase.